h2oai/wave/website/docs/tutorial-counter.md

 ## Step 4: Make it more efficient

 Our program is accurate, but not necessarily efficient.
 On every button-click, it is recreating the form card and the button over and over again instead of updating the existing button's caption with the current bean count.
-You can observe how chatty the app is by gaping in abject horror at the Q server's log.
+You can observe how chatty the app is by gaping in abject horror at the Wave server's log.

 :::info
-To view the Q server's log, switch to the terminal window running the Q server.
+To view the Wave server's log, switch to the terminal window running the Q server.
 :::

 Let's wrinkle our noses in disgust and fix this gross inefficiency right away to make our little bean counter web-scale for great good.